vectordotdev/vector/rfcs/2020-09-28-cloudwatch-metrics.md

     namespace = "AWS/EC2" # required
-    names = ["EBSReadOps", "EBSReadBytes", "Network*"] # optional; defaults to all metrics in namespace, ["*"], (refreshed on interval); supports globbing dimensions.InstanceId = "i-05517fbc2e6124dfb" # optional; supported dimensions differ by namespace and metric; supports globbing statistics = [ "average", "sum", "minimum", "maximum", "sample_count" ] # statistics to collect; can also contain extended statistics like p99; default shown period = 300 # period (s) to aggregate metrics over; defaults to top-level `period` setting; top-level interval should be a multiple of this and any other defined periods
+    names = ["EBSReadOps", "EBSReadBytes", "Network*"] # optional; defaults to all metrics in namespace, ["*"], (refreshed on interval); supports globbing dimensions.InstanceId = "i-05517fbc2e6124dfb" # optional; supported dimensions differ by namespace and metric; supports globbing statistics = [ "average", "sum", "minimum", "maximum", "sample_count" ] # statistics to collect; can also contain extended statistics like p99; default: [ "average", "sum", "minimum", "maximum", "sample_count" ] period_secs = 300 # period (s) to aggregate metrics over; defaults to top-level `period` setting; top-level interval should be a multiple of this and any other defined periods
 ```

 We could alternatively model dimensions as another table: